maiaheffernan/maiaheffernan.github.io/_posts/2026-06-02-First-look-data-from-telemetry-and-more.md

   <img src="/_figures/Robertson_ADCP_27May2026_lap8_ENUquicklook.png" alt="Description of image">
   <figcaption>Figure 17.
 Teledyne RDI workhorse 1200kHz ADCP short-term average (30 second ensembles) transect.
 Note that there has been minimal QC applied to this ADCP data.
 Lap 8 of 16.</figcaption>
 </figure>

+Here at peak flood we can really start to see the two-layer flow pick up!

 ### Lap 9, peak flood